 - $139 per month for Unlimited Sheets ($119 per month if paid annually)

-Because of Plangrid’s great feature set and phenomenal user experience, we rate them as a runner-up in our list of best construction project management software.
+Because of Plangrid’s great feature set and phenomenal user experience, we rate the product as a runner-up in our list of the best construction project management software.

 Autodesk Constructware (Runner-Up)

 We’ve already discussed the popularity of Autodesk and its construction management software, BIM 360.
 Autodesk actually offers another construction project management tool with features more focused specifically project management.
-Where BIM 360 includes many features that cover the design process, Constructware is focused on managing a project’s cost and schedule from groundbreak to project completion.
+Where BIM 360 includes many features that cover the design process, Constructware is focused on managing a project’s cost and schedule from start to finish.

 Being an Autodesk product, Constructware is naturally very popular.
-However, Constructware was originally a separate business that was acquired by Autodesk in 2006 because of their excellence in construction project management.
-As Constructware and Autodesk customers, users have historically received excellent customer service, according to online reviews of the software.
+However, Constructware was originally a separate business that was acquired by Autodesk in 2006.
+Both Constructware and Autodesk customers receive excellent customer service according to online reviews of the software.

 Constructware is “software as a service” meaning it’s a subscription model that is deployed completely online.
 Users access the product through a web browser from any device with a stable internet connection.
 It is a collaborative tool meant to be used by anyone involved with the project, including owners, architects, project managers, contractors, and subcontractors.

-Constructware includes most of the essential construction project management features, such as job cost reporting and purchase order and change order tracking.
-The online platform is also design to ease document management and collaboration for teams.
-Constructware doesn’t offer any specific integrations, but does give customers the ability to create their own customer data exchange processes with a number of different platforms; however, this will require some custom code development.
+Constructware includes most of the essential construction project management features, such as job cost reporting, purchase order tracking, and change order tracking.
+The online platform is also designed to make document management and collaboration easier for teams.
+Constructware doesn’t offer any specific integrations, but does give customers the ability to create their own customer data exchange processes with a number of different platforms.
+Unfortunately, this will require working with a software developer to set up.

 This product demo will give potential users a good idea of what Constructware is all about:

-Constructware is a powerful online construction project management software, and we rate them as a runner-up on our list of top construction project management software.
+Constructware is a powerful online construction project management software, and we rate it as a runner-up on our list of top construction project management software.